FarmData2/FD2-School-Materials/05-Vue3/05-Vue3-Application.md

 # 05 - Vue3 - Application

-In this assignment you will modify the prototype Harvest module to ...
+In this assignment you will modify the prototype Harvest form so that it's content can be reset and so that unnecessary user interface elements are hidden when they are not needed.

 ## Preliminaries